Efficient Non-parametric Bayesian Hawkes Processes: Experiments

 We evaluate the performance of our two proposed approaches (Gibbs-Hawkes and EM-Hawkes) on two Twitter datasets, containing retweet cascades.
 A retweet cascade contains an original tweet, together with its direct and indirect retweets.
 Current state of the art diffusion modeling approaches~\citep{zhao2015seismic,Mishra2016FeaturePrediction,rizoiu2018sir} are based on the self-exciting assumption: users get in contact with online content, and then diffuse it to their friends, therefore generating a cascading effect.
 The two datasets we use have been employed in prior work and they are publicly available: \begin{itemize} \item ACTIVE \citep{rizoiu2018sir} contains 41k retweet cascades, each containing at least 20 (re)tweets with links to Youtube videos.
 It was collected in 2014 and each Youtube video (and therefore each cascade) is associated with a Youtube category, e.g., \textit{Music} or \textit{News}. \item SEISMIC \citep{zhao2015seismic} contains 166k randomly sampled retweet cascades, collected in from Oct 7 to Nov 7, 2011.
 Each cascade contains at least 50 tweets. \end{itemize}

-\paragraph{Setup} The temporal extent of each cascade is scaled to $[0,\pi]$, and assigned to either training or test data with equal probability.
+\paragraph{Setup.} The temporal extent of each cascade is scaled to $[0,\pi]$, and assigned to either training or test data with equal probability.
 We bundle together groups of 30 cascades of similar size, and we estimate one Hawkes process for each bundle.
 Unlike for the synthetic dataset, for the retweet cascades dataset there is no \emph{true} Hawkes process to evaluate against.
 Instead, we measure using log-likelihood how well the learned model generalizes to the test set.
 We use the same hyper-parameters values as for the synthetic data.
+Finally, we follow the prior works on these cascade datasets \citep{zhao2015seismic,rizoiu2018sir} by setting the background intensity $\mu$ as $0$, because the cascade datasets contain only the information of triggering relationships.

-\paragraph{Fitting Performance} For each dataset, we calculate the log-likelihood per event for each tweet cascade obtained by three baselines and our approaches (\cref{tab:results}).
-Visibly, our proposed methods consistantly outperform baselines, with EM-Hawkes performing slightly better than Gibbs-Hawkes (by 0.6\% for ACTIVE and 0.4\% for SEISMIC).
+\paragraph{Fitting Performance.} For each dataset, we calculate the log-likelihood per event for each tweet cascade obtained by three baselines and our approaches (\cref{tab:results}).
+Visibly, our proposed methods consistantly outperform baselines, with EM-Hawkes performing slightly better than Gibbs-Hawkes (by 0.5\% for ACTIVE and 0.06\% for SEISMIC).
 This seems to indicate that online diffusion is influenced by factors not captured by the parametric kernel, therefore justifying the need to learn the Hawkes kernels non-parametrically.
 As mentioned in the synthetic data part, the WH-based method has a disadvantage of hard-to-tune hyper-parameters, which leads to the worst performance among all methods.

-\paragraph{Scalability} To validate the linear complexity of our method, we record running time per iteration of Gibbs-Hawkes on ACTIVE and SEISMIC in \cref{fig:run_time_real_date}.
+\paragraph{Scalability.} To validate the linear complexity of our method, we record running time per iteration of Gibbs-Hawkes on ACTIVE and SEISMIC in \cref{fig:run_time_real_date}.
 The running time rises linearly with the number of points increasing, in line with the theoretical analysis.
 Linear complexity makes our method scalable and applicable on large datasets.